Jacob Masters

 Jacob Masters is a fictional character from the British medical drama Casualty, played by Charles Venn.
 He made his first appearance during the twenty-ninth series episode "If You Could Bottle It", which was broadcast on 18 July 2015.
 Venn's casting was announced on 13 February 2015 and he began filming at the show's studios that same week.
 Jacob is a former army medic turned nurse, who is given a job at Holby City Hospital after he brings a patient into the Emergency Department (ED).

 Jacob is portrayed as being direct, confident, manipulative and unconventional.
 Jacob was given connections within the ED through fellow nurse Louise Tyler (Azuka Oforka) and consultant Elle Gardner (Jaye Griffiths).
 His early storylines saw him implement a "controversial" protocol in the ED, held hostage by terrorists and then shot by a police officer.
 Jacob is seen struggling with the IPCC's decision not to take action against the officer.
 The character has had an on-off relationship with Connie Beauchamp (Amanda Mealing), which became popular with viewers who gave them the portmanteau #Jonnie on social media.
 The couple's relationship was tested several times.

 Later storylines have seen Jacob revealed as the biological father of Elle's son, Blake Gardner (Kai Thorne).
 In June 2018, Jacob's was given a new love interest in the form of paramedic Sam Nicholls (Charlotte Salt).
-Exploration of the character's background will begin in September 2018, upon the arrival of his mother Omo (Ellen Thomas).
+Exploration of the character's background began in September 2018 with the arrival of his mother Omo (Ellen Thomas).
 For his portrayal of Jacob, Venn won the Favourite Male TV Personality accolade at the 2016 Screen Nation Film and Television Awards.
 Critics have had a mixed response to the character, with Alison Graham of the Radio Times calling him "a cocky narcissist", while Elaine Reilly from What's on TV thought he had become "one of the foundations of the ED".